 When meeting in person, the pair should meet in a place where the child feels the most comfortable, such as his or her home or a nearby park.
 It’s a good idea for the mother to attend in order to put the child’s mind at ease, and to start off talking about simple subjects, such as his or her favorite colors, animals, foods, television shows, school subjects, etc.

 Consistency is perhaps the most important.
 The father needs to follow through with the relationship this time.
-Dads should plan to meet with their child at least once a week in order to build trust and a good rapport.
+A dad should plan to meet with his child at least once a week in order to build trust and a good rapport.
 As time passes, the goal should be to increase the father’s presence in the child’s life, perhaps attending more school or sporting events, or sharing holidays.

 There’s no question that rebuilding this critical relationship between father and child can be tricky.
 However, with a little patience and persistence, establishing a healthy father/child relationship can have such a positive effect on all those involved.
-For more information and advice on this topic, visit as Fatherhood Matters, Inc. or Fathers Incorporated.
+For more information and advice on this topic, visit Fathers Incorporated.

-*Article written by Dr. Janet Taylor, IDENTIGENE spokesperson and Community Psychiatrist http://drjanet.tv/
+Article written by Dr. Janet Taylor, IDENTIGENE spokesperson and Community Psychiatrist.